mmhipple9159/attempt_2/pages/data.md

 # a table visualization will be added below the content in this file
 ---

-## Collection Metadata
+## Hurricane Donna Metadata

-The table below provides sorting and basic search of the collection contents.
-Use the "CSV" or "Excel" button below to download the filtered metadata you see on the page in your preferred format.
-Alternatively, click the "Download" button at the top right to view the full collection metadata in various export formats.
+The information displayed below is all of the primary sources included within our exhibition!
+This collection of materials include: Newspapers, Photographs, Health Notes, and Personal Accounts/Statements.
+All of these are valuable because it brings historians and readers closer to understanding the pain that these people all underwent after suffering through the storm.

+All of this data can be easily dowloaded and exported into an Excel or Google Sheets file if you would like to look at the bigger picture!